The Test Sample

 What is being tested?

-B12 and folate are both part of the B complex of vitamins.
+Vitamin B12 and folate are both part of the B complex of vitamins.
 Folate is found in leafy green vegetables, citrus fruits, dry beans and peas, liver, and yeast.
-B12 is found in animal products such as red meat, fish, poultry, milk, and eggs.
-In recent years fortified cereals, breads, and other grain products have also become important dietary sources of both B12 and folate (identified as "folic acid" on nutritional labels).
+Vitamin B12 is found in animal products such as red meat, fish, poultry, milk, and eggs.
+In recent years fortified cereals, breads, and other grain productshas also become an important dietary sources of folate (identified as "folic acid" on nutritional labels).

-Both B12 and folate are necessary for normal red cell formation, tissue and cellular repair, and DNA synthesis.
-B12 is also important for nerve health, while folate is necessary for cell division such as is seen in a fetus during pregnancy.
-A deficiency in either B12 or folate can lead to macrocytic anaemia, where red cells are reduced but macrocytic (abnormally large).
+Both vitamin B12 and folate are necessary for normal red cell formation, tissue and cellular repair, and DNA synthesis.
+Vitamin B12 is also important for nerve health, while folate is necessary for cell division such as is seen in a foetus during pregnancy.
+A deficiency in either vitamin B12 or folate can lead to macrocytic anaemia, where red cells are reduced but macrocytic (abnormally large).
 Specifically a bone marrow test may show megaloblastic anaemia, where immature red cells called megaloblasts may be seen.
+It is usually unnecessary for a bone marrow test to be performed for diagnosis of vitamin B12 deficiency.

-There are a variety of causes of B12 and/or folate deficiencies.
+There are a variety of causes of vitamin B12 and/or folate deficiencies.
 They include:

-The human body stores several years’ worth of B12 in the liver.
-B12 is widely available in non-vegetarian foods, so a dietary deficiency of this vitamin is rare.
+The human body stores several years’ worth of vitamin B12 in the liver.
+Vitamin B12 is widely available in non-vegan foods, so a dietary deficiency of this vitamin is rare.
 It may be seen sometimes with general malnutrition, and in vegan vegetarians - those who do not consume any animal products including milk and eggs.
 It may also be seen in children and breastfed infants of vegan vegetarians.
 Since they do not have the stores that adults do, deficiencies in children and infants show up fairly quickly.
+Vitamin B12 deficiency is extremely uncommon in children but can be rarely seen with genetic defects involving vitamin B12 metabolism.

-Both B12 and Folate deficiencies may be seen with conditions that interfere with their absorption in the small intestine.
+Both vitamin B12 and folate deficiencies may be seen with conditions that interfere with their absorption in the small intestine.
 These may include:

 - Bacterial overgrowth in the stomach and intestines